CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven-4-Expand Protection Group Size.md

 To claim the storage to storage pool, select the appropriate SRN and then click on "Claim Storage Pool".
 ![ConfigureEmail](../images/SH4.0/ExpandPG/expandpg3.png)

 Select the Newly Added storage and add it to an existining storage pool.
-Select the right storage pool from the drop down menu and click on claim.
+Select the right storage pool from the drop down menu and click on Claim.
 Note: This has to be done for both Production and Recovery SRN.
 ![ConfigureEmail](../images/SH4.0/ExpandPG/expandpg4.png)